Market Sentiment in Indices Trade

 - Economic Outlook & Economic data reports

-- Monetary Policies - Such as Interest Rates & Inflation policies such as Quantitative Easing
+- Monetary Policies - Such as Interest Rates & Inflation policies like Quantitative Easing

 Short Term Market Sentiment - Economic Outlook & Economic Data Reports

-Some of these factors will affect the short term market sentiment meaning they will only cause some minor volatility in the market which will only take a few hours or day to fade out.
-These short term market sentiments are best utilized by trader to look for the best entry points for opening trades.
+Some of these factors & aspects will affect the shortterm market sentiment meaning they'll only cause some minor volatility in the market which will only take a couple of hours or day to fade out.
+These shortterm market sentiments are best utilized by trader to look for the best entry points for opening trade positions.

-For example an economic report about unemployment rate in the EU zone may show that the unemployment rate went higher by about 1 % which in the short term may cause the EURO STOXX index to pullback because of this short term volatility, but because other EU Zone economic reports have been showing positive data that provide evidence of economic growth in the EU, the EURO STOXX index will resume its upwards trend direction soon after this short term volatility.
+For example an economic report about unemployment rate in the EU zone may show that the unemployment rate went higher by about 1 % which in the short term might cause the EURO STOXX index to pull back due to and because of this short term volatility, but because other EU Zone European Union Zone economic data reports have been showing positive information that provides evidence of economic growth in the Euro Zone, the EURO STOXX index will resume its upwards trend direction soon after this short term volatility.

-Most economic data reports will mostly cause this type of short term market volatility.
-The volatility may move the market in any particular direction in the short term, but what matters most is the Economic Outlook.
-For example if the market outlook for EU Zone is positive economic growth, then the general direction of the EU based indices will be upward despite the short term market volatility caused by economic data reports.
+Most economic news data reports will mostly cause this type of shortterm market price volatility.
+The volatility might move the market in any particular direction in the short term, but what matters most is the Economic Outlook.
+For example if the market outlook for EU Zone European Union Zone is positive economic growth, then the general direction of the EU based indices will be upward despite the short term market volatility caused by economic data reports.

 Long-term Market Sentiment - Monetary Policy

-Apart from the economic outlook of a particular economy which is the main factor that determines the long term market sentiment for a particular index, monetary policy is the other factor that determines the long term market sentiment of indices.
+Apart from the economic environment outlook of a particular given economy which is the main determinant factor that determines the long term market sentiment for a specified stock index, monetary policy is the other determinant factor that determines the long term market sentiment of a particular stock index.

 The two components of monetary policy are: Interest Rates Control and Inflation Control.